40 Worst Health Mistakes Men Make After 40

 You've probably heard the new health maxim: Sugar is the new smoking.
 It's not an exaggeration.
 Drinking sugar-sweetened beverages and eating a diet high in added and refined sugars increases your risk of obesity, diabetes and high blood pressure, which in turn raises your risk of heart disease and stroke.

 The Rx: Skip soda, fruit juices and other sugary beverages, and limit your consumption of added sugar by choosing whole foods and products that have little or none.
-As for yourself: To get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.